sjaehn/BWidgets/BWidgets/README.md

 ![box](../suppl/Box.png)

 `Box` is a composite Widget based on `Frame` and contains `TextButton`s.
-It also supports `Valueable` and Closeable.
+It also supports `Valueable`, `KeyPressable` (to be implemented) and Closeable.
 The default value of the Box is 0 and changes upon pressing one of the containing text buttons.
 On pressing one of the buttons, the widget value is set to the button index (starting) with 1 and a `CloseRequestEvent` is emitted.